Is My Foot Or Ankle Broken?

 The next thing are the medial and lateral malleolus (the big ankle bones).
 These bony landmarks are the distal (bottom portion) points of the main bones of the lower leg; the tibia and fibula.
 Are either of them painful to the touch?
 If not, a fracture is very unlikely.
 Again, as stated above, pain here does not guarantee there is a fracture; it just means you need an x-ray

 The red dot is the base of the 5th metatarsal.
-If this spot hurt, you need an x-ray
+If this spot hurts, you need an x-ray as your foot may be broken

 If your answer to any of these questions is a yes, then you need an x-ray.